How to Generate AI Images on magicdoor.ai

 Which image model should I start with?

-How much does AI image generation cost on Magicdoor?
+How much does AI image generation cost on magicdoor.ai?

-Between $0.006 and $0.08 per image depending on the model.
-There are no bundles or credit packs — you pay per image at the listed price.
-A typical user generating 5–10 images per week spends $1–3/month on images.
+Between $0.006 and $0.15 per image depending on the model.
+Each generation is priced per image and shown against your magicdoor.ai balance.
 Check the model cost page for current pricing.

 Can I edit images after generating them?